 Centuries of superstition have made us dread the day, but is Friday the 13th actually as unlucky as legend would have it?
 Probably not but for the 1% who won’t dare drive on this day we have some tips writes Geraldine Herbert

-According to the AA 1% of drivers in Ireland will not venture on the road on Friday the 13th so here are our tips on how to calm your driving nerves
+According to the AA 1% of drivers will not venture on the road on Friday the 13th so here are our tips on how to calm your driving nerves

 - Always carry your mobile phone and tell someone what time you expect to arrive at your destination.

 - Carefully plan your route before you leave and a map in the glove box is always a handy reference if you are on a new route.